org-arl/fjage/src/sphinx/pythongw.rst

 Request message::

     msg = Message()
-    msg.recipient = 'abc'
+    msg.recipient = abc
     gw.send(msg)

-where `'abc'` is the name of the agent you are trying to send the message to.
+where `abc` is the AgentID of the agent you are trying to send the message to.

 Another alternative to send a message is following::

-    msg = Message(recipient = 'abc')
+    msg = Message(recipient = abc)
     rsp = gw.request(msg, timeout)

 In the above code snippet, a request method is used to send a message and receive the response back.
 Different responses that can be received are documented `here <http://org-arl.github.io/fjage/javadoc/>`_.

-`msg` is an instance of `Message` class and in the ablove example, the intended recipient is set to an agent with name 'abc'.
-The constructed message `msg` can sent to the agents running on master container using `gw.send(msg)`.
+`msg` is an instance of `Message` class and in the ablove example, the intended recipient is set to the AgentID `abc`.
+The constructed message `msg` is sent to the agents running on master container using `gw.send(msg)`.

 A simple example of executing a shell command from remote connection opened using Gateway class is as shown below::